100% Utah State–Approved ATV Certificate Online Course

 The Utah OHV Safety Certificate

 The Utah OHV Safety Certificate is proof that you have successfully passed an official, Utah state-approved ATV safety class.
-You will receive your permanent certificate in the mail 2-3 weeks after you pass and pay for the online course.

 The Temporary OHV Safety Certificate